neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

 ### Syntax

 Explain the syntax of a CSS rule/ruleset.
-You don't need to declare each part in deep, but you shoudl cover the following terms:
+You don't need to declare each part in deep, but you should cover the following terms:

 - [ ] **Selector**: A CSS selector is used to specify the elements to which CSS rules apply.
 - [ ] **Property**: Name for a particular property to which a value is attributed.